topless/invenio-files-rest/docs/overview.rst

 The first concept to introduce is :code:`Location`.
 Locations are used to represent different storage systems. :code:`Location` has a :code:`name` and a :code:`URI` which could be a path in a local directory or a URI on a remote system.
-It is required to have at least one Location.
+It is required to define at least one default location.

 See the API section of :py:class:`invenio_files_rest.models.Location` for more information.